ryanw-mobile/ryanw-mobile/README.md

 ## Skills and Tools

 - 🛠️ Skilled in Kotlin, Java, and various other languages
-- 🎓 Previously proficient in Java (1999-2021) with multiple certifications
+- 🎓 Previously proficient in Java (1999-2021); primary programming language during my Computer Science undergrad with multiple certifications
 - 🔄 All major public repositories automated with Github Actions and Renovate

 <p align="center">